 As he says of Andy Warhol, the original king of repetition, 'Warhol's great.
 You can't argue with that.
 And visually great.
 It's easy, cheap, simple.
 He certainly doesn't over-complicate things.
 I think that's good.
 And in terms of consumerism and all that sort of stuff, art has been in a constant battle for hundreds of years with every other kind of image-making.'
 And, Hirst might add, the studios of old masters were full of assistants, helping to create the often similar religious works ordered by patrons.

 Lefty Out There

 Lefty Out There is a street artist by nature, so it's no surprise to find repetition in the American artist's work; graffiti artists often create a simplistic and repetitive style that's unique to them - their own personal branding if you like.
 By creating intuitive, repeated shapes, Lefty Out There achieves the rare feat of working in contradictions.
 His work is both bold and intricate, organic but uniform.

 A simple mark makes up a considerably more complex whole.
 Lefty Out There's signature calling cards are what he calls 'the squiggles' - the lines he employs to create intricate and repetitive pattern work for the fashion, art and design world.
 "I just got progressively more and more obsessed with the lines.
 I can walk up to something and the first thing my brain tells me to do is a hook squiggle.
 It's just natural."
-Following a spontaneous desire, Lefty's pattern making makes the eye linger and yearn for interpretation - likened to cell structures and organisms, they call for the audience to pay attention to things that they take for granted.
+Following a spontaneous desire, Lefty's pattern making makes the eye linger and yearn for interpretation - likened to cell structures and organisms, his famous repetition artwork calls for the audience to pay attention to things that they take for granted.